 High or Low Humidity

-The most common and serious indoor air quality problem is the presence of mold.
-Mold likes dark, humid environments like basements and air ducts.
-Mold reproduces by releasing tiny spores, and these spores will travel with the slightest draft.
-That means that mold in your air ducts needs to be removed immediately.
-Once mold contaminates a home, it can be a real challenge to get rid of it.
+The most common and serious indoor air quality problem is the presence of contaminants.
+Contaminants likes dark, humid environments like basements and air ducts.
+Contaminants reproduce by releasing tiny spores, and these spores will travel with the slightest draft.
+That means that contaminants in your air ducts needs to be removed immediately.
+Once contaminants are in a home, it can be a real challenge to get rid of it.

 Indoor Air Quality Solutions

 At Bass Air Conditioning Company, we know that part of being comfortable is breathing fresh, healthy air and keeping humidity in check.
 Ventilation is essential to the quality of indoor air, so we offer whole-home ventilators that can be installed inside of your air ducts.
 We also recommend air humidifiers and/or dehumidifiers to correct humidity issues, but upgrading your air conditioner may solve any humidity issues your home may have.
 If you have a pet or notice a lot of dust, we suggest purchasing an air purifier or air cleaner to help remove dander and other large particles from the air.